CyberMonitor/orquestra-docs/qe/content/definingaworkflow/resources.md

 ---
 title: Resources
-description: The building blocks of Orquestra workflows
+description: The shareable units of Orquestra
 ---

 ## Overview